Official Website of the Republic of Belarus

 Further details on the dismissal regulations of Belarus are outlined in Article 42 of the Labour Code.

-However, the vast majority of Belarusian enterprises retain some element of state control; within the state sector, wages are structured under the tariff system.
+However, salaries paid by a vast majority of Belarusian enterprises are structured according to the tariff system.

 Maternity leave in Belarus